-Write a 1-page description of your project idea that includes
+Write an 800-1000 word description of your project idea that includes

 Things to consider: